EmilDimanchev/Simple_guide_to_git/Starting out with Git.md

 `git checkout -- <file name>`

-If you instead want to go back to a previous commit, use the command below and copy paste the hash of the commit
+Alternatively, let's say you have committed your latest changes, but want to go back to a previous commit.
+Use the command below (remember you can access the commit hash with `git log --oneline`)

 `git checkout <hash of commit>`